orbkit/orbkit/doc/gridbased/lowlevel.rst

 .. _`Low-Level Interface`:

-orbkit's Low-Level Interface
+ORBKIT's Low-Level Interface
 ============================

-This section is addressed to more advanced users, who want to use the modules of orbkit in their own programs.
+This section is addressed to more advanced users, who want to use the modules of ORBKIT in their own programs.

 Please refer to the :ref:`Function Reference` to get information about all modules and functions available.

 .. hint::

-  Complete examples of using orbkit's modules can be found in :literal:`orbkit/examples`, e.g., :file:`use_as_module.py` and :file:`calculate_derivatives.py`)
+  Complete examples of using ORBKIT's modules can be found in :literal:`orbkit/examples`, e.g., :file:`use_as_module.py` and :file:`calculate_derivatives.py`)